Milgram experiment: Results

 Subjects were uncomfortable administering the shocks, and displayed varying degrees of tension and stress.
 These signs included sweating, trembling, stuttering, biting their lips, groaning, and digging their fingernails into their skin, and some were even having nervous laughing fits or seizures.
 14 of the 40 subjects showed definite signs of nervous laughing or smiling.
 Every participant paused the experiment at least once to question it.
 Most continued after being assured by the experimenter.
 Some said they would refund the money they were paid for participating.
-Although, a while after the experiment, Milgram found that many participants were happy to have taken part in the experiment.

 Milgram summarized the experiment in his 1974 article "The Perils of Obedience", writing:

 The original Simulated Shock Generator and Event Recorder, or shock box, is located in the Archives of the History of American Psychology.

-Later, Milgram and other psychologists performed variations of the experiment throughout the world, with similar results.
-Milgram later investigated the effect of the experiment's locale on obedience levels by holding an experiment in an unregistered, backstreet office in a bustling city, as opposed to at Yale, a respectable university.
-The level of obedience, "although somewhat reduced, was not significantly lower."
-What made more of a difference was the proximity of the "learner" and the experimenter.
-There were also variations tested involving groups.
+Milgram, and other psychologists, subsequently later performed variations of the experiment throughout the world, with similar results.
+Milgram later investigated the effect of the experiment's locale on obedience levels by using an unregistered, backstreet office in a bustling city, in contrast to the respectable environment of Yale University.
+The level of obedience dropped from 65% to 47%, suggesting that scientific credibility could very well play a larger role than just authority.
+A more telling variable was the proximity of the learner to the teacher: when they were together in the same room, obedience level dropped to 40%.
+Another variation tested the subjects' willingness to cooperate when part of a larger group.

 Thomas Blass of the University of Maryland, Baltimore County performed a meta-analysis on the results of repeated performances of the experiment.
 He found that while the percentage of participants who are prepared to inflict fatal voltages ranged from 28% to 91%, there was no significant trend over time and the average percentage for US studies (61%) was close to the one for non-US studies (66%).

-The participants who refused to administer the final shocks neither insisted that the experiment be terminated, nor left the room to check the health of the victim without requesting permission to leave, as per Milgram's notes and recollections, when fellow psychologist Philip Zimbardo asked him about that point.
+The participants who refused to administer the final shocks neither insisted that the experiment be terminated, nor left the room to check the health of the victim as per Milgram's notes.

 Milgram created a documentary film titled Obedience showing the experiment and its results.
 He also produced a series of five social psychology films, some of which dealt with his experiments.

 Critical reception

 Ethics

-The Milgram Shock Experiment raised questions about the research ethics of scientific experimentation because of the extreme emotional stress and inflicted insight suffered by the participants.
-Some critics such as Gina Perry argued that participants were not properly debriefed.
-In Milgram's defense, 84 percent of former participants surveyed later said they were "glad" or "very glad" to have participated; 15 percent chose neutral responses (92% of all former participants responding).
-Many later wrote expressing thanks.
-Milgram repeatedly received offers of assistance and requests to join his staff from former participants.
-Six years later (at the height of the Vietnam War), one of the participants in the experiment wrote to Milgram, explaining why he was glad to have participated despite the stress: